Updated January 31, 2023 Care sheet for Rainbow Boas (Epicrates Cenchria) Argentine rainbow boas (Epicrates Cenchria) are considered to be one o

 Rainbow Boa Lighting and Temperature

 When it comes to reptile heating and lighting for the Rainbow Boa, the ideal temperatures for rainbow boas are a night time low of mid to low 70’s Fahrenheit and a day time high in the low 80s F. High humidity is essential for Rainbow Boas.
 Daily misting should be used to maintain humidity between 75-90 percent for adults and 95 to 100 percent humidity for neonates without the substrate being wet.
 A thermal gradient is also recommended.
-This is easy to achieve by using Zilla heat pads, and or overhead lighting or snake heat lamps such as the Solar Glo All in One Reptile Lamp, or radiant heat panels.
+This is easy to achieve by using heat pads, and/or overhead lighting or snake heat lamp, or radiant heat panels.
 Subspecies such as Brazilian rainbow (E.C.
 Cenchria) are more sensitive to higher temperatures and should never be in prolonged temperatures over 90 F (unless being a gravid female).
 Colombian rainbow boas (E.C Maurus) tend to have a higher tolerance for both higher daytime temperatures, and lower night time temperatures, thus making this subspecies slightly easier to keep than the Brazilian.
-I strongly recommend using a thermostat to regulate proper temperatures, such as a Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
+I strongly recommend using a thermostat to regulate proper temperatures.
 By using a thermostat you can ensure that your enclosure will never be too hot, or too cold, and has proven to be an important tool to create optimal breeding conditions.

 The key to have your rainbow boa “glow” is light.
 A low wattage fluorescent light mounted overhead will provide a beautiful rainbow display to your snake.
-Rainbow boas are primarily nocturnal, so you will want to make sure your ambient lights turn off for a night cycle of 8-12 hours using Zoo Med’s Repticare Day Night Reptile Timer.
+Rainbow boas are primarily nocturnal, so you will want to make sure your ambient lights turn off for a night cycle of 8-12 hours using a timer.
 Ambient lighting is also important for any live plants you might use to decorate your terrarium.

 Rainbow Boa Substrate

 The ideal snake bedding for rainbow boas is one that can withstand moisture without molding or breaking down.
-Some of these substrates include high grade reptile mulch, like cypress, coconut products such as Zoo Med’s Eco Earth Loose Coco Fiber Substrate, and aquarium gravel.
+Some of these substrates include high grade reptile mulch, like cypress, and coconut products like coco coir.
 Both sphagnum and green moss are a great way to visually enhance the look of your reptile terrarium, while providing extra moisture and increasing humidity.
 It is also important to provide some kind of hide for your rainbow boa.
-I like to use large pieces of cork flats, or the Zoo Med Habba Hut in my exhibits.
+I like to use large pieces of cork flats in my exhibits.